MicrosoftDocs/mooncaketest/articles/storage/storage-xamarin-blob-storage.md

 ---
-title: 如何通过 Xamarin 使用 Blob 存储 | Azure
+title: How to use Blob Storage from Xamarin | Azure
-description: 通过用于 Xamarin 的 Azure 存储客户端库，开发人员可以使用其本机用户界面创建 iOS、Android 和 Windows 应用商店应用。本教程演示了如何通过 Xamarin 来创建使用 Azure Blob 存储的应用程序。
+description: The Azure Storage Client Library for Xamarin enables developers to create iOS, Android, and Windows Store apps with their native user interfaces.
+This tutorial shows how to use Xamarin to create an application that uses Azure Blob storage.
 services: storage
 documentationcenter: xamarin
 author: seguler